MehmetDemr/Codingbat_Warmup1/README.md

 # Codingbat_Warmup1
 ## Overview

-This is a simple algorithm application developed in C# using Console Application.
+-This is a simple algorithm application developed in C# using Console Application.

 ## Features